FunnyPocketBook/GiliaSVN/README.md

 ![ILIAS RSS link](https://i.imgur.com/0rUIp7M.png)

-#### SVN repositories
+#### SVN and Git repositories

-Enter your SVN URLs into the `svnRepo` array.
+Enter your SVN/Git URLs into the `svnRepo`/`gitRepo` array.
 Each URL should be added as a new element.
-Leave the array empty `[]` if you don't want to include and SVN repos.
+Leave the array empty `[]` if you don't want to include SVN/Git repos.

 #### Credentials